OlehKakherskiy/TaxiServiceServer/README.md

 * Customer, that not an owner of the order, can't perform this operation.
 * Customer-owner of the order can only cancel the order.
 * Taxi driver can mark order as done only after accepting its servicing.
+* When customer is logged in, specified notification token and driver changes status - notification will be sent to order owner.
+* When driver is logged in, specified notification token and customer cancels order - notification will be send to driver.

 **_5. Delete order_**
 ```